net-zero-dri/net-zero-dri.github.io/about.md

 Summer students (3 months) - Lucy Woodward and Sophie Mosselmans <br></p>
 <img align = 'left' src="/images/lucyphoto.png" width="100" height="100">
 <img align = 'left' src="/images/sophiephoto.png" width="100" height="100">
+Lucy is a 4th year MSci Physics student at the University of Nottingham with a strong interest in careers in science communication and climate solutions.
+Sophie is studing her MSci in Physics at Imperial College London and has previously done strategic communications work with the Global Returns Project.

 The team will lead an initial, 19-month UKRI-wide study to survey the digital carbon landscape, run a set of demonstrators and develop a roadmap to ensure that UKRI's data infrastructure can achieve net zero.
 Taking a systems-based approach, CEDA will work to develop adaptation strategies for the way data is conserved, analysed and managed.